weidmueller/u-os-sdk-quickstart/flatbuffers/README.md

 WI has added a flatbuffers VSC project to the u-os-sdk-quickstart repository because some u-Os services use flatbuffers format for their API.
 Flatbuffers projects may require usage of the flatc compiler to generate c/c++ headers from your schema files.
 The flatc compiler needs to run - well - at compile time and therefore on your host x86 architecture.
 On the other hand, you want to run your application on the target device which has armhf architecture.
-Therefore, you need the flatbuffers library to be compiled for armhf.
+Therefore, you need the flatbuffers library to be compiled for your device's architecture.
 Because is a bit tricky to achive mixed target compilation, WI has prepared some VSC tasks and a toolchain config cmake file for you.

 ## Build instructions